SwedbankPay/developer.swedbankpay.com/index.md

 [Read more about the settlement process here][settlement].

-{% include callback-reference.md payment-instrument="creditcard" %}
+{% include callback-reference.md payment_instrument="creditcard" %}

 ## Problems